Maryport and Carlisle Railway: Boom and bust for iron

 In the 1880s the iron industry continued to expand considerably, and if the focus of the processing of iron was at Workington, the principal port for export was Maryport.
 In 1884 Senhouse Dock there further expanded its facilities.

-The boom was slowed somewhat by improvements in steel making (particularly the introduction of the Gilchrist Thomas 'basic' process, which by using a reactive lining allowed Bessemer converters to use ores with higher phosphorus content) and by the availability of cheap iron ore from Spain.
+The boom was slowed somewhat by improvements in steelmaking (particularly the introduction of the Gilchrist Thomas 'basic' process, which by using a reactive lining allowed Bessemer converters to use ores with higher phosphorus content) and by the availability of cheap iron ore from Spain.
 However World War I increased demand and impeded overseas supply, so the local industry revived for a time.